flimeyio/flimey-core/README.md

 The development setup/getting started guide can also be found [here](https://github.com/flimeyio/flimey-core/wiki/System-Setup).

+## Devlopment Stack

+* Scala as our main programming language
+* Webserver/request handling with Playframework
+* Dependency injection with Guice
+* HTML templating with Play-Templates (Twirl)
+* Visualization with JQuery + D3.js
+* Database management with Slick 3 on top of PostgreSQL
+* Testing with Scala-Test (scalatesplayplus)
+* CI with Github-Actions

 ## Contribute

 Interested in flimey? - Contact us at ``dev@flimey.io`` and we will add you to our team.